 It’s been many years since people have been influenced by a simple ad to purchase a product or service.

 With the volume and quality of information available on the internet, they conduct research, discover alternatives, conduct further research on the alternatives, and discuss their findings with friends, family, and peers.
 Then they may even go back to do further research.

-This is especially true in the mortgage industry where purchases are thoroughly and thoughtfully considered.
+This is especially true in the mortgage and real estate industries where purchases are thoroughly and thoughtfully considered.